 In today’s digital-first world, APIs (Application Programming Interfaces) are the backbone of modern software development.
 They enable seamless communication between different applications, services, and platforms, making it easier for businesses to innovate and scale.
-However, as the number of APIs grows, so does the complexity of managing them.
+However, as the number of APIs grows, so does the complexity of managing them effectively.
 That’s where API management comes into play.

 If you’re new to the concept of API management, don’t worry—you’re not alone.
 In this beginner-friendly guide, we’ll break down the basics of API management, why it’s important, and how you can get started.